s-paez/s-paez.github.io/content/post/codeastro/index.md

 - 🧪 Improve **testing** (unit/integration) and **CI**.
 - ⚖️ Adopt principles of **equity and inclusion** in technical collaboration.

+It's easy to apply to Code/Astro.
+Some programming experience and familiarity with Python or another high-level programming language are required.
+The workshop is offered in-person and remotely.
+The application procedure consists of filling out a form explaining your interest in participating.
+All the details can be found on the official (_Code/Astro website_)[https://semaphorep.github.io/codeastro/].

 ---

 ## Workshop